domenechguillem/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-Guillem Domènech is a research associate in the cosmology group of Heidelberg University.
-His main research interests include theories of gravity and physics of the early universe.
-He also co-coordinated courses of General Relativity and of Cosmology at master level.
+I am research associate in the cosmology group of ITP, Heidelberg University, under the supervision of Christof Wetterich.
+My main research interests include theories of gravity and physics of the early universe.
+I also co-coordinated courses of General Relativity and of Cosmology at master level.

+My work is supported by the DFG Collaborative Research centre SFB 1225 ISOQUANT.